chr33z/py-spotify-setlist-generator/README.md

 A python generator for playlists based on an artists setlist during concerts.
 ---

+## Why:
+Do you have one of these friends?
+For every concert and festival they visit they create these carefully curated playlists on spotify containing every track the band will play on this particular evening - just to put them on social media to share with their friends.
+Now you can do that too, even without carefully curating anything!

 ![Spotify Setlist Generator Usage](https://github.com/chr33z/py-spotify-setlist-generator/blob/master/img/usage.gif)

 ## How to use: